chlohamp/abide-plsc/README.md

 # ABIDE PLSC Analysis

 This repo contains the scripts used to run a partial least squares correlation (PLSC) analysis in the Autism Brain Imaging Data Exchange (ABIDE).
+This project was concieved at the 2025 Flux BrainHack.
+For more information regarding the team who worked on the project, please see [CONTRIBUTORS.md](CONTRIBUTORS.md).

 ## Scripts
 - `plsc.Rmd`: main PLSC analysis script